krishkprawat/githubaction-first/readme.md

-# GitHub-Actions-Zero-to-Hero kp new commit check
+# GitHub-Actions-Zero-to-Hero kp new commit checkff
 Repository to kick start your journey with GitHub Actions

 ## Comparing with Jenkins